grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 ### Labels

 Use the `labels` key to add one or more values that you want to appear before the topic title on the published page.
-Only certain labels are supported.
+The website only supports certain labels values.

 For `labels.products`, the supported values and the resulting published labels are as follows: